 Cracking and settling of concrete cannot always be prevented.
 Cracks will develop inside the control joints and possibly start outside them.
 Industry standards state that cracks that do not exceed 3/8" either vertically or horizontally are within acceptable tolerances.
 Individual pad settlement has a tolerance of 1" from adjacent pads.
 Customer maintenance is suggested if cracks develop.
 We recommend caulking cracks to control water infiltration.
 Surface deterioration may occur and so we recommend sealing exterior concrete.
-Please consult the Warranty section of this handbook for further details.
+Please consult the Warranty section of this Homeowner handbook for further details.

+NOTE: Townehome or Condominium associations may or may not seal the concrete.
+Please check with your association management company.
+Should you choose to seal the concrete in a condo association be sure to obtain board permission.
 Driveways that have been poured and covered with blankets during the winter months are subject to discoloration.
 As the weather warms, the discoloration is typically bleached out by the sun.